E1ila/FarmLog/README.md

 ![Preview 7](https://github.com/E1ila/FarmLog/blob/master/Preview4.png)

 ### Changes
+* 1.20
+    * Updated diminishing value of honor to 10% following Blizzard announcement, this will start at 29-Nov 2020
 * 1.19.4
     * Fixed logging of traded and mail received items.
 They won't be logged now, only looted items.
     * "Auto Resume BG Farms" option will now properly affect pausing of sessions when leaving BGs.
 If it's OFF, session won't be paused when leaving a BG.